boaca926-beep/sneak/README.md

 ### Game Rules
 1. Control the snake to eat the red food blocks
-2. Each food eaten increases your score by 1
+2. Each food eaten increases score by 1
 3. The snake grows longer after eating
 4. Game ends if the snake:
    - Hits the wall